vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 #### Package Generation and Push

 With successful validation, the package can be created and pushed to an OCI registry.
 The `imgpkg` command will be run and the package pushed.
-The package should be tagged in the OCI registry with the new version.
+The package should be tagged in the OCI registry with its new package version (remember, package version does not track contents version).

 #### Package Repository Update

 With a package pushed to an OCI registry, it is ready for inclusion in a Package repository.
+Packages should be available to end users for further validation, test, and usage before having to wait for a new release of TCE.
+This can be accomplished by updating a beta release package repository.

+The `beta` package repository will be updated to include the package at its new version.
+If the beta package repository already has that package, check the versions to determine how to handle the update.
+If the a patch version is changing, update the existing entry.
+If the minor version changes, then add a new entry.

+TCE should maintain a GitHub branch called `package-updates`.
+As packages are updated throughout the release, the package repository files in the branch should be updated to include the version changes.
+The `main`, `beta` and `core` repositoires can be updated safely on the branch and pushed to the OCI regietry and tagged appripriately.

-## Pacakge Repositories
+## Package Repositories

 What is Package Repository?
 According to Carvel [documentation](https://carvel.dev/kapp-controller/docs/latest/packaging/#package-repositories), it is a collection of packages that are grouped together.
 Hmmm, a collection already implies grouping...
 Regardless, a package repository makes a group of packages available for installation on a cluster.
 Package Repositories can come from any source or author.
 Basically anyone who wants to make a curated set of packages available together can create and publish a package repository.

 At the moment, TCE maintains a single, `main` package repository.
 This `main` repository contains an initial set of what we are referring to as `user-managed` packages.
+The `user-managed` packages are intended for end-user consumption.
+Packages that are required for cluster bootstrap and execution are referred to as `core` packages.
+These `core` packages are currently being mixed together with the `user-managed` packages.
+See details in the [Directory Structure](:directory_structure) section for how this should be handled in the future.

-TCE will maintain a set of at least 3 packaage Repositories
+TCE will maintain a set of at least 3 Package Repositories

-* main - A stable set of user-managed packages for end-user consumption
+* `main` - A stable set of user-managed packages for end-user consumption
-* beta - A set of new or version-bumped packages
+* `beta` - A set of new or version-bumped packages
-* core - A set of packages required by TKG for cluster bootstrapping and execution.
+* `core` - A set of packages required by TKG for cluster bootstrapping and execution.
 These packages are not intended to be end-user installable

+### Package Repositories Tagging

+Package Repositories should be tagged in the OCI registry.

+### `main`
+    `main` will always have a tag `:stable` that points to a package repository with a known good collection of packages.
+That repositry should also have a tag representing the current TCE release version.

+    As package versions are updated and pushed to GitHub and the OCI registry, new versions of the `main` repository can be generated and pushed.
+These versions should be tagged with a prerelease notation, such as `:0.6.0-alpha.2`

+    As part of the release process when an official TCE release is cut, the `main` repository from the `package-updates` branch should be promoted to the `main` GitHub branch as well as the release branch.

+### `beta`

 ### How/When do Packages Repositories get updated?

-Lorem ipsum...

-### How are Package Repositories tagged?

-Lorem ipsum...